oVirt/ovirt-site/source/blog/2016-10-04-ovirt-provider-ovn.md

 One of such solutions is OVN: Open Virtual Network.
 OVN is an OVS (Open vSwitch) extension that brings Software Defined Networking to [OVS](http://openvswitch.github.io/support/dist-docs/README.md.html).

 OVN enables support for virtual networks abstraction by adding native OVS support for virtual L2 and L3 overlays.
+This allows the user to create create as many VM networks as required, without troubling the adminstrator with vlan requests or infrastructure changes.

 READMORE